 Switching from a Standard CHF 300 plan to a Telmed or Hausarzt plan with a CHF 1,500–2,500 deductible is where the largest combined savings appear — sometimes 30–40% below the Standard premium.
 For current provider-specific figures by model and canton, Expat-Savvy.ch publishes updated comparison tables each October.

-Step-by-Step: How to Switch
+Step-by-Step: How to Switch Swiss Health Insurance

 - Cancel your current KVG by registered mail.
 Write to your current insurer with your full name, date of birth, policy number, and termination date of 31 December 2026.
 Post by registered mail at least seven business days before 30 November.

 - Collect written confirmation from both insurers.
-File the cancellation acknowledgement from the old insurer and the coverage confirmation from the new one — you may need both documents if a billing question arises during the transition.
+File the cancellation acknowledgement from the old insurer and the coverage confirmation from the new one — you may need both if a billing question arises during the transition.

 When You Can Switch Outside the November Window